What if we could time travel to the future? And what if, when we got there, we found streets and neighbourhoods exactly as we needed them to be?

 Civil society campaigners and community organisers

-The idea of 'liveable streets' intersects with multiple systems - from health equity to climate adaptation, early years development to aging in place, nature recovery to community wealth building.
+Our streets and neighbourhoods intersect with multiple systems - from health equity to climate adaptation, early years development to ageing in place, nature recovery to community wealth building.
 Your involvement brings tangibility to common ground and could unlock new ways to partner and collaborate.
+The shared vision and indicators become tools you can use in your own advocacy - whether that's making the case to funders, finding allies for campaigns, or demonstrating community support for change.
+What we build together can strengthen all our work, not just OLS's.

 Workshop format: Each session is facilitated and designed to be accessible, welcoming and participatory.
 You'll work with others through discussion, creative activities, and collective sense-making.